hermestechlabs/RecruitmentTest/README.md

 ### Presenting

-You will have 30mins at the interview to walk through your solution and answer questions
+You will have 30mins at the interview to walk through your solution and answer questions.

 Part Two: Interview Questions (on the day of the interview).
 Duration 1 hour